shelbyspees/intro-to-tracing-slos/slides.md

 - observe and learn
 - define :sparkles: fancy :sparkles: SLIs

-^ you can start tracking latency and errors with OpenTelemetry right now and then over time you can instrument the most critical parts of your service and decide whether you need to further refine your SLIs to get the best
+^ but don't be intimidated. you can do this. you can start observing latency and errors with OpenTelemetry now. and then over time you can go in and instrument the most critical parts of your service and decide whether you need to further refine your SLI to make it the best representation of your customer's experience.

 # [fit] thanks for watching!

+^ thanks for watching! hit me up in the conference slack or on twitter if you have questions or any cool observability stories.